hannesdelbeke/unreal-qt/README.md

 ## Quickstart

+this guide assumes you have PySide2 installed already!
 1. Add the unreal_qt folder in your python path.
 See [unreal docs](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/ScriptingAndAutomation/Python/#pythonpathsintheunrealeditor)
 2. Use the following code snippet to create `sample.py` and add it to unreal python path.
 ```python